ihtry/yplayer/README.md

 # yplayer
-A muisc plugin for web
+A muisc player for web